NathinR/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
-import the functions of array
+import the math the moodel
 ### Step 2:
- enter the values of array
+store the matrix in variables
 ### Step 3:
+result by the np.linalg.inv(A)
+### Step 4:
-print the given program
+print the program

 ## Program:
 ```